 What this mod offers

-The modified build of CarX Drift Racing 2 v1.42.0 opens the parts of the progression the vanilla game gates behind grinding or premium currency.
-The physics, multiplayer, and event modes behave as in the official build; only the catalog and wallet differ.
+The modified build of CarX Drift Racing 2 v1.42.0 opens up the progression the vanilla game gates behind grinding or premium currency.
+Physics, multiplayer, and event modes behave exactly like the official build.
+Only the catalog and the wallet are different.

 - Unlimited in-game currency.